- Latin America

 Do Certified Teachers Need a TEFL Certification to Teach English Abroad?

-I am a Certified Teacher with an Education Degree - Do I Still Need a TEFL Certification to Teach Abroad?
+I am a Certified Teacher with an Education Degree - Do I Still Need a TEFL Certification to Get a Teaching Job Overseas?

 I often get this question when speaking with certified teachers who wish to teach English abroad, and for good reason.
 Personally, I have a Master’s Degree in Education, and I am a former Elementary and Special Education teacher in Chicago Public Schools.
 I also earned my TEFL certification and taught English in Madrid, Spain, one of the great experiences of my life.

 Globally, teacher training programs can vary considerably, but the majority of English schools and language institutes overseas will require, or strongly prefer their teacher candidates to possess an internationally recognized TEFL Certification.
-In many cases, it is just a standard requirement, and you will qualify for more jobs and better jobs with a TEFL certification; it's that simple.
-And, in some cases you will also qualify for a higher salary.
+In many cases, it is just a standard requirement, and you will qualify for more jobs and better jobs with a TEFL certification.
+It's that simple.
+In some cases, you will also qualify for a higher salary.

 You may possess advanced degrees and endorsements - even an ESL endorsement - but that doesn't mean that school directors in Madrid, Istanbul or Tokyo will recognize such credentials, or even know what they are.
 But they do recognize and are familiar with TEFL certification.

-Possessing this internationally recognized qualification and training, combined with your highly valued classroom experience and credentials, will make you an excellent candidate for the most highly desired, and competitive jobs available around the world.
+When looking at teaching abroad programs for certified teachers, know this: Possessing an internationally recognized qualification and training, combined with your highly valued classroom experience and credentials, will make you an excellent candidate for the most highly desired, and competitive jobs available around the world.
 Not having a TEFL credential may very realistically result in your application getting lost in the shuffle with lesser qualified candidates.

 You Will also be Better Prepared for Job Interviews